 - A homeless man is brought into booking for accosting a couple strolling the city streets on a Sunday afternoon.
 His erratic behavior escalates and he appears to be talking to someone who is not there.

-- Officers call the medical unit about an inmate in the housing unit who is exhibiting bizarre behavior in the TV room.
+- Officers call the medical unit about a detainee in the housing unit who is exhibiting bizarre behavior in the TV room.

 - During rounds in the segregation unit, the nurse finds one of the men disoriented and sitting on the floor in a pool of urine.

 - A medical nurse is floated to the mental health unit.
-The assignment includes documenting on any improvements or decline in the mental status of assigned patients.
+The assignment includes documenting on any improvements or deterioration in the mental status of assigned patients.

 The biopsychosocial assessment includes a thorough review of the patient’s current and past history.
 This information provides a background for the current assessment of symptoms and behaviors.